zeroluck/docs/sources/admin-guide/deployment/index.md

 **Note:** Before deploying the Gluu Server, it may be helpful to review our [getting started](../getting-started/index.md) document.

 #### Single Server Deployments
-For a one server deployment, the easiest way to install the Gluu Server is via one of our [Centos](./centos.md) or [Ubuntu](./ubuntu.md) packages.
+For a single server deployment, the easiest way to install the Gluu Server is via one of our [Centos](./centos.md), [Ubuntu](./ubuntu.md) or [RHEL](./rhel.md) packages.

-We have currently tested deployment on Digital Ocean, Amazon Web Services, and Rackspace servers.
-We plan on testing deployment on Google Cloud and Azure next.
+Please see our [Cloud Deployment FAQ](http://www.gluu.org/docs/faq/cloud-faq/) for cloud specific notes.

 #### Cluster Deployments
 Commercial Gluu Server Cluster Packages are currently under development and not quite ready yet for primetime.
 You can learn more about the clustering project [here](http://www.gluu.org/docs-cluster/).